stonepros/stone/doc/rbd/rbd-openstack.rst

 Configuring Nova
 ----------------

-In order to boot virtual machines directly from Ceph volumes, you must configure the ephemeral backend for Nova.
+In order to boot virtual machines directly from Stone volumes, you must configure the ephemeral backend for Nova.

-It is recommended to enable the RBD cache in your Ceph configuration file; this has been enabled by default since the Giant release.
+It is recommended to enable the RBD cache in your Stone configuration file; this has been enabled by default since the Giant release.
 Moreover, enabling the client admin socket allows the collection of metrics and can be invaluable for troubleshooting.